Full-time Students

 Taking up full‑time employment |

-Students who wish to suspend their studies to take up full-time employment for a limited period will need to apply for temporary withdrawal from study for this period.
+Students who wish to suspend their studies to take up full-time employment for a limited period will need to apply to apply to withdraw from the University for this period.
 Students who have not yet completed the required minimum number of terms of study may be able to apply to change their mode of study to part-time in order to take up full-time employment.
 Intermission may be a possibility in certain circumstances.
 Students who hold Student/Tier 4 visas should be aware of any visa implications before taking this course of action and are advised to contact the International Student Office for further advice. |

 CASE studentships |